Divorce Financial Settlement | FAQs - Everything You Need to Know

 When should you agree the finances?

-They are often unaware that in order to get a consent order through the courts, they will need to share a snapshot of their current finances, not what it was when they separated.
+amicable's Divorce Specialists are often contacted by people who have already divorced but are yet to formalise their financial arrangements after divorce.
+They are often unaware that to get a consent order through the courts, they will need to share a snapshot of their current finances, not what it was when they separated.
+For some, disclosing their finances years later with an ex can be uncomfortable.

-Toi avoid any financial issues, it's really important that you get the right advice and understand what options are available to you before you dive into soring things out.
+To avoid any financial issues, it's really important that you get the right advice and understand what options are available to you before you dive into sorting things out.

-It's equally as important that you're both emotionally ready to talk about how the finances are going to split and manage your money moving forward and what this will mean for your futures.
+It's equally as important that you're both emotionally ready to talk about how the finances are going to split and manage your money moving forward and what this will mean for your future.

-If one person feels rushed into the discussions this can lead to them stalling which will prolong the process and make coming to an agreement difficult and is also the main reason divorce can become so expensive.
+If one person feels rushed into the discussions, this can lead to them stalling which will prolong the process and make coming to a financial agreement difficult and is also the main reason divorce can become so expensive.

 How are assets usually split in a divorce?

-The starting point when you begin working out how things will be split is to divide everything 50/50.
-You can then start discussing what you'll both need post split and what's fair.
-A family law judge will then review your agreement to ensure that it's fair.
+The starting point for divorce financial settlements is to divide everything 50/50.
+You can then start discussing what you'll both need post-split and what's fair.
+A family law judge will then review your financial agreement to ensure that it's fair.
 There are many considerations that a judge will take into account including:

 You can read more details on what a judge considers in this blog.

-The main priority, however, is the agreements and arrangements for any children involved, such as child maintenance and housing.
+The main priority, however, is the financial agreement and arrangements for any children involved, such as child maintenance and housing.

-On average, it costs £8,000 per person to sort your divorce and finances through two separate lawyers.
+On average, it costs £8,000 per person to come to and formalise a divorce financial settlement through two separate solicitors.

-The cost for amicable writing up your agreement costs £953 per couple - this includes the government court fee.
-If negotiation support is required there are a few options based on amount of support you need.
+The cost for amicable writing up your divorce financial agreement is £958 per couple - this includes the government court fee.
+If negotiation support is required there are a few options based on the amount of support you need.

-If you would like support reaching an agreement, we offer guided negotiation support, with over 90% of our customers reaching an agreement without needing to go through expensive and drawn-out court proceedings.
-To find out if our negotiation services are the right option for you and your situation, use our diagnostic tool, or book a free 15-minute consultation at a time to suit.
+If you would like support a reaching financial agreement in divorce, we offer guided negotiation support, with over 90% of our customers reaching an agreement without needing to go through expensive and drawn-out court proceedings.
+To find out if our negotiation services are the right option for you and your situation, use our diagnostic tool, or book a free 15-minute consultation at a time that suits.
 This can be an individual call or a joint call.

 Financial settlements can go two ways

-1. You both agree to a financial settlement and are amicable
+1. You both agree to a divorce financial settlement and are amicable

 Use our free tool here to find out what service will work best for you.

-If you're not able to or it's not safe to sort out your finances amicably, you can seek support from a mediator and family lawyer.
+If you're not able to, or it's not safe to sort out your finances amicably, you can seek support from a mediator or family lawyer.

-If these routes don't work out, you can apply for a court order and ask a judge to agree on your behalf.
+If these routes don't work out, you can apply for a court order and ask a judge to sort out your divorce financial arrangements.

 To qualify for a court order, there needs to be evidence that you both went to at least one mediation meeting.
 The only exception to this is when social services or domestic violence is involved.